![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 It didn't take long for me to find my way blocked by a large fallen tree laying across the stream bed.
 I couldn't go around it because the surrounding woods were too dense.

 I didn't have a chain saw with me.
 And only a hatchet rather than an axe.
-So I got out a tow rope and tried pulling it out of the way with Shadow.
+So I pulled out a tow rope, and tried pulling it out of the way with Shadow.
 But no go.
-The trunk was too heavy and Shadow's traction in the loose pebbles too weak.
+The trunk was too heavy, and Shadow's traction in the loose pebbles too weak.
 Or else we just didn't have a good pull angle here, leverage-wise.

-This time we managed to pile up a few miles as the shallow stream meandered about the country-side.
+This time we managed to pile up a good distance, as the shallow stream meandered about the country-side.
 There was the occasional rock pile to get past, but it wasn't too much of a hassle.

 But then the stream led into a sinkhole.
-And took the nice spacious and easily traversed route to lower altitudes with it, underground.
+And took with it the nice, spacious, and easily traversed route we'd enjoyed so far.

 Although we were now headed up again, we'd by then put enough horizontal distance between us and possible pursuit that I didn't expect to meet them here.

-We were great on gas, as I'd filled up earlier in anticipation of a business run.
+We were in great shape for gas, as I'd filled up earlier in anticipation of a business run.
 It was now around mid-afternoon, and I knew my employer would be annoyed.
-Too bad.
-My flying-off-a-cliff excuse was unbeatable.
+Too bad: my flying-off-a-cliff excuse was unbeatable.

-Shadow was having a tougher time getting up the ravine than motoring among the pebbled stream bed.
+Shadow was having a tougher time getting up the ravine, than motoring among the pebbled stream bed had been.
 All the loose leaves and soil didn't play well with his wide designed-for-pavement tires.
+At least not when the incline got too steep.
+Or too damp.
+Or too dry (traction among fallen leaves can be a tricky thing).

 Leaving Shadow running, I got out and did a walkabout to survey the vicinity.
-Back a little ways where we'd come was another, smaller ravine which branched off in a somewhat opposing direction.
+Back a little ways behind us now was another, smaller ravine which branched off in a somewhat opposing direction.
 But it dead-ended not far up into a fairly vertical ascent.

 The present larger ravine was only steep a little ways further, and after that the mountain seemed to level out some.
 The transition point between the two terrain features was tantalizingly close.

 Wooo.
 It looked a bit too close for comfort.
-If we could clamber up over the edge we'd have a fairly straight deceleration course for a little ways-- which was essential in loose leaves and forest soil like below.
-But then pretty abruptly we'd encounter a massive rock outcropping.
-There was a possible course to swerve around it to the left but that went abruptly further uphill as well as called for a quick left turn almost immediately after a quick right turn and hard braking-- if the entire course was considered.
+If we could clamber up over the initial edge (while simultaneously turning right), we'd have a fairly straight deceleration course for a little ways-- which was essential in the loose leaves and forest soil of the present environment.
+But then pretty abruptly, we'd encounter a massive rock outcropping.
+There was a possible course to swerve around it to the left, but that turned suddenly into a further incline, as well as called for a quick left turn almost immediately after a quick right, and hard braking-- if the entire course was considered.
 Ouch!
 I didn't like it.
 There was far too little room for error here.
-And if we had too little speed when we tried to get over the edge we might stall out traction-wise and roll upside down-- and maybe even keep rolling down the ravine for a ways.
+And if we had too little speed when we tried to get over the edge, we might stall out traction-wise and roll upside down-- and maybe even keep tumbling down the ravine for a ways.
 Double ouch!
+In my mind's eye, I could already see my car on its top, stranded below me on the hill.

 I clasped my hands behind my head as I scanned the surroundings for a better option.
 But there were none.

-Well, I could always just leave Shadow behind and try walking out.
+Well, I could always just leave Shadow behind and try walking out, I thought.
 Then get a four wheel drive of some sort to come tow him out.
-But I couldn't stand the thought of leaving him behind except as a last resort.
-Plus, the feds or whoever those jokers were would almost certainly find him before I could return, and confiscate him.
+But I couldn't stand the thought of leaving him behind, except as a last resort.
+Because (for one thing), he represented the biggest financial investment of my life, up to that point.
+And the feds (or whoever those jokers were) would almost certainly find him before I could return, and confiscate him.
 Or burn him where he sat.
 Agh!

 I re-examined the route and practiced the maneuver in my mind.
 Once, twice, three times.
 Then I went over it again.
 Yeah, we could do it.
 Maybe.

-I'd walked the entire course and not found any hidden obstacle to add to the risk.
+I'd walked the entire course several times, and not found any hidden obstacle to add to the risk.

-I returned to Shadow, which as usual was shivering with restrained power at idle.
-I got in, put it into reverse, and slowly motored backwards first down the main ravine, then up the smaller ravine.
-There I placed us back into park for a moment, and ran through the whole course again with my mind's eye.
+I returned to Shadow.
+As usual, he was shivering with restrained power at idle.
+I got in, put it into reverse, and slowly motored backwards: first down the main ravine, then up the smaller ravine (I was angling for a running start at getting over the target edge).
+There, I placed us back into park for a moment, and ran through the whole course again in my imagination.

 I tried to mentally calculate the perfect speed for making it over the edge, but knew it would truly depend on the conditions of the moment.
 Agh!